learn-co-students/SENG-LIVE-031422-phase-3/09_sinatra_api_crud_and_relationships/README.md

 Question to ponder before we start:

->Is it better to keep all of our fetches/state in a container and pass down state and callbacks as props or to add state and fetch calls throughout the component hierarchy where necessary?
+>Is it better to store our related data in separate pieces of state client side (i.e. posts and comments) or to have the related data stored as a property of the parent (i.e. posts each have a comments property)?
 Explain the benefits of your choice.

 ## Today's Focus

 - How we make decisions about how to structure data from our API given the structure and needs of our react application
 - considering alternatives for how to store related data in react state.
 - retrieving related records via our API and persisting them to React state.
+- creating related records via POST requests
 - using the options on the `to_json` method to include associated database records in API responses.